nkane/nkane.github.io/_posts/2018-08-12-win32-software-renderer-lesson-1:-getting-started.markdown

 ### Microsoft Visual C/C++ (MSVC) and cl.exe
 After Visual Studio has been installed with the C/C++ packages, [Microsoft Visual C++][msvc] (MSVC) with all of the libraries and tools will now be accessible for usage.
 In particular, we need to set up our Windows CLI to be able to use all of these new tools that were installed with Visual Studio / MSVC.
 We need to be able to execute the [Microsoft C/C++ compiler][cl] (cl.exe).
-In order to make our Window's CLI a Win32 C development CLI envirnoment, we are going to be setup a few batch script files to run when the Windows shortcut to the CLI is executed.
+In order to make our Window's CLI a Win32 C development CLI environment, we are going to be setup a few batch script files to run when the Windows shortcut to the CLI is executed.
 In other words, we are going to be passing in command line arguments to the Windows CLI program (cmd.exe).